 As the interview comes to an end, this question will most likely pop up.
 No matter how confident you feel about getting the job, always resist the urge to say no—it indicates that you aren’t invested in the position.

-Some of the questions to ask employers at end of interview include:
+Some of the questions to ask employers at the end of the interview include:

 • How would you describe your company’s culture?